 When I say "we" used it, I do me "we," which is why it should have been called a two-person saw, for I was neither man nor woman, but child, and yet many times I pulled on one end of this hefty tool.
 The saw had two vertical handles, large enough to be gripped by both hands, that were connected to a long metal blade with gigantic teeth.
 Getting the motion of the saw started was difficult.
 The big teeth would bump and jump and get stuck in the wood.
 My father directed me from the other end of the saw, telling me how to pull the handle toward me and not push it, and eventually, eventually, we would strike up a rhythm and the saw would sing as it glided back and forth, cutting through the fallen hardwood.
 Invariably, though, at some point deeper into the tree trunk, the rhythm would break.
 We would need to fiddle around, perhaps shifting in the angle of the saw, until we got a rhythm back - at least for a few strokes back and forth before stopping yet again.
 Invariably, too, my arms would grow tired, and someone bigger and stronger would step in to take my place.
 But I would always return, to again be one of the "men" at the ends of the saw.

-the rings to find out how old the tree was.
+In every cut tree you can count the rings to find out how old the tree was. |

 There was a great sense of satisfaction when the saw slipped through the last of the wood, or neared close enough to the end of its work that the length of log separated from the rest of the trunk and fell to the ground.